County of Santa Barbara

 d) Approve and authorize the County Health Director, or designee, to make any required

-Agreement No. CalCRG-2025-3351 including changes to the Work Plan provided that the
+Grant Agreement No. CalCRG-2025-3351 including changes to the Work Plan provided that

-Environmental Quality Act (CEQA) and are exempt per CEQA Guideline Section 15378(b)(4),
+California Environmental Quality Act (CEQA) and are exempt per CEQA Guideline Section

-since the recommended actions are creation of a governmental funding mechanisms or other
+15378(b)(4), since the recommended actions are creation of a governmental funding

 BOARD OF SUPERVISORS